-All noncredit courses offered by a community college are subject to approval by the district governing board (often called "local approval").
+District board approval is required for each noncredit course that is chaptered in the Chancellor's office curriculum system.
 Local approval of noncredit courses must include review by a curriculum committee established in accordance with Title 5, § 55002.
-The curriculum committee and district governing board must determine that the noncredit course meets the standards of title 5, §§ 55002, 55002.5, 55003, 55062, and all other applicable provisions of title 5.
-These standards are explained in the ASCCC paper, "The Course Outline of Record: A Curriculum Reference Guide Revisited (2017)."
+The curriculum committee and district governing board must determine that the noncredit course meets the standards of title 5, §§ 55002, 55003, 55150, and all other applicable provisions of title 5.
+These standards are explained in the ASCCC paper, "The Course Outline of Record: A Curriculum Reference Guide Revisited (2017)." on the ASCCC.org website.
 In addition, all noncredit courses must be appropriate to the mission of the California Community College system, as defined in Education Code § 66010.4, and must be consistent with the requirements of accrediting agencies.